top of page

 Do you carry deep desires that ache?
 Questions without answers?

-Pause — like Hannah — not to fight God, but to let Him touch you.
+Pause - like Hannah to let God touch your heart.

 Give Him not only your request, but your fatigue, your fear, your silence.

-It’s there, where control ends, that relationship begins.
+It’s there, where control ends - the relationship begins.

 📖 Read 1 Samuel 1.
 Let the Word shape your soul.